jo-do-elevator/elevator_of_americas/README.md

 ## Exploring Extra

-Extra credit feature: Store busy dispatch floors, then send idle elevators to the most frequently dispatched-from floor.
-Persist dispatches to a file and allow for concurrent elevator movement via multithreading.
+Extra credit feature: Send idle elevators to the most frequently dispatched-from floor.

-If ElevatorBankExtra is used, dispatch_to will return immediately but send the elevator on a timed journey to the target floor.
-This means that multiple, concurrent dispatches can be handled.
+With the 'extra' branch, when ElevatorBankExtra is used, the system persists dispatches to a file and allows for concurrent elevator movement via multithreading. `dispatch_to` will return immediately but send the elevator on a timed journey to the target floor.

+The travelling of the elevator is slowed by two things: a manual 1 second delay and open a file, reading it and closing it.
+This allows for exploring of the dispatches as the elevators move around.

 ```
 git checkout extra